Gerkan, Marg and Partners

 Gerkan, Marg & Partners (gmp) is an international architectural company based in Hamburg, Germany.
 The company was founded in 1965 by Meinhard von Gerkan and Volkwin Marg, and now has more than 300 employees in 13 offices.
 In the same year the architectural practice took part in an international competition with an anonymus entry.
-Their design for the Berlin Tegel Airport was able to win the first price, thus garnering the company international recognition.
+Their design for the Berlin Tegel Airport was able to win the first prize, thus garnering the company international recognition.
 This achievement cemented the practice's standing in the world of architecture and paved the way for further success.
 The company is currently being headed by the two founders alongside their executive partners (Nikolaus Goetze, Hubert Nienhoff, Stephan Schütz and Wu Wei).

 Furthermore, gmp has branches throughout the world, including locations in China (Beijing, Shenzhen, Shanghai) and Vietnam (Hanoi), but also divisions in other German cities (Aachen, Berlin).
 According to company statements, it has amassed an impressive record of over 600 prizes in the field of architecture and subsequently related disciplines.
 400 of which the practice was able to take home the first prize.
 The company has also taken part in the construction of close to 500 buildings in 23 countries.
 In 2008 gmp founded the Academy for Architectural Culture, a private institution aimed at answering the quintessensial questions of architectural design, as well as aiding the development of young architects from different cultural backgrounds.